-- 1. the reasons for the delay are both serious and substantiated: the student must provide a statement detailing the reasons, together with a physician's letter in the case of illness; - the student would not be granted an unfair academic advantage over fellow students in the course; - the student would not be placing in jeopardy the normal and satisfactory completion of new coursework; and - 4. the student does have a reasonable chance of completing outstanding requirements within the time to be allotted.
+- the reasons for the delay are both serious and substantiated: the student must provide a statement detailing the reasons, together with a physician's letter in the case of illness or during the COVID Pandemic, copies of the student self-declaration of illness that is completed through ACORN; - 2. the student would not be granted an unfair academic advantage over fellow students in the course; - 3. the student would not be placing in jeopardy the normal and satisfactory completion of new coursework; and - 4. the student does have a reasonable chance of completing outstanding requirements within the time to be allotted.